Music and Libretto by Richard Wagner

 The opera opens with a hushed low E flat on the double basses, which is sustained for 136 bars, as the other instruments gradually join in with arpeggios on the E flat major chord.
 This simplest of music quietly grows, creating waves of arpeggios that build in pitch and volume, gathering force and suggesting the swirling, surging waters of the Rhine, flowing ever faster and deeper.

 Now we hear the voices of the Rhinemaidens as they frolic in the water.
 One of the three, Flosshilde, warns her sisters to pay attention to their task of guarding the Rhine gold.
 They continue to play until they are interrupted by Alberich, a Nibelung dwarf.
-Captivated by the trio, he approaches, hoping to seduce one of the three (he isn't particular which one).
-They flirt cruelly with him, each in turn leading him on, flattering him, then insulting him and eluding his grasp until he is left furious and exhausted.
+Captivated by the trio, he approaches, watches the Rhinemaidens with naïve pleasure, and begins to flirt with them.
+They flatter him, lead him on, then turn on him with insults, calling him loathsome, hideous, toadlike.
+He is stunned, and then furious at their betrayal.